 - MA, MHealSc, MPH, MSc, DPH, PGDipArts, PGDipHealMgt, PGDipHealSc, PGDipPHC, PGCertPH, PGCertPHC

 Students who have completed an undergraduate degree in any discipline or recognised equivalent.
-Please contact William Leung, overall convenor, if you are considering taking this paper in 2019 in either Wellington or Christchurch
+Please contact your local paper convenor if you are considering taking this paper in 2022.

 - More information link